Financial Modelling with Excel

 Use tried and tested spreadsheet techniques for tracking company cash flow and monitoring profitability.

-Master the key steps in successfully building a comprehensive and accurate finance model as a decision-making tool by understanding:
+Master the key steps in successfully building a comprehensive and accurate finance model as a decision-making tool for understanding:

-• What is financial modelling and its objectives?
+• What are financial modeling and its objectives?

 • The power of spreadsheets: